zkotti/cosmos-tour/guide.md

 ---

 ### <a name="chaos"></a>**Everything You Need to Know About Chaos**
-Our modern notion of chaos is very different from what the ancient Greeks understood.
-We use the word "chaos" to describe something that is completely confusing.
-For example, if a room is cluttered, it is often defined as "chaotic."
-Many people do not know that the word "chaos" is derived from ancient Greece.
+Today's meaning of chaos is quite different from what the ancient Greeks understood.
+We use "chaos" in order to describe something that is completely confusing.
+For instance, if a room is cluttered, it is often defined as "chaotic."
+A lot of people do not know that the word "chaos" is derived from ancient Greece.
 Here is some more information about this primitive existence.

 ---